 Using deep fake, a $35 Million Bank Heist was carried out in Hong Kong.
 Here the threat actors used AI voice cloning to manipulate the bank manager by disguising the voice of the cybercriminal as the director of a company he was acquainted with.

 A spear-phishing email crafted using AI will allow hackers to target victims more effectively and at scale.
 With AI, cybercriminals will generate subtle, well-informed, well-written phishing emails that accurately mimic an individual.

 This is done by AI gathering personal information from social feeds about team outings, details of colleagues, and their work relationships.
 After compiling all these details, the machine will learn and predict the target’s tone of voice.

 AI Botnet attack

-AI-based botnets can outpower the defense systems to launch massive DDoS attacks.
-AI predicts the defense side strategies, which will help the botnet to devise new ways to exploit systems.
+AI-based botnets can outpower defence systems to launch massive DDoS attacks.
+AI predicts the defence side strategies, which will help the botnet to devise new ways to exploit systems.
 In extreme scenarios, it can also poison the machine learning process, leading to threat actor-driven processes performed by the targeted systems.